mgrofsky/Ytel-API-RUBY/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change in the [Ytel Support System](https://support.ytel.com) and start writing code.
+* Suggest your change in the [Ytel Feature Template](https://github.com/mgrofsky/Ytel-API-RUBY/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) and start writing code.

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.